orbingol/NURBS-Python/docs/modules.rst

 The User API is the main entrance point to the library.
 It provides geometry classes and containers, as well as the geometric operators and support modules.

-The following list contains the geometry classes included in the library:
+The following is the list of the geometry classes included in the library:

 .. toctree::
     :maxdepth: 1